getsentry/sentry-symfony/README.md

 Just type `y`, press return, and the procedure will continue.

-**Warning:** due to a bug in all versions lower than `6.0` of the [`SensioFrameworkExtra`](https://github.com/sensiolabs/SensioFrameworkExtraBundle) bundle, if you have it installed you will likely get an error during the execution of the command above in regards to the missing `Nyholm\Psr7\Factory\Psr17Factory` class.
+**Warning:** due to a bug in all versions lower than `6.0` of the [`SensioFrameworkExtra`](https://github.com/sensiolabs/SensioFrameworkExtraBundle) bundle, if you have it installed you will likely get an error during the execution of the commands above in regards to the missing `Nyholm\Psr7\Factory\Psr17Factory` class.
 To workaround the issue, if you are not using the PSR-7 bridge, please change the configuration of that bundle as follows:

 ```yaml